ikmb/eagleimp/README.md

 $ eagleimp --geneticMap genetic_map_hg19_chr22.txt --ref 22.example.ref.vcf.gz --target 22.example.vcf.gz
 ```
 However, the provided data is only exemplary.
 For a real analysis you need the following:
-1. To use EagleImp you need a **genetic map** that can be found, e.g. at our server
+1. To use EagleImp you need a **genetic map**.
+For human genome builds GRCh37 and GRCh38 they can be found e.g. at our server
 <https://hybridcomputing.ikmb.uni-kiel.de/downloads>.
 The map is split by chromosomes which is recommended for a faster runtime, but a single file for the whole genome would also do.<br>
 **NOTE:** If your genetic map file contains a chromosome identifier column, this column **must not** contain any literals, such as "chr" or "X".
 Please use the corresponding numerical value instead, e.g. "23".